makeaweli/wordpress-default-text/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.04 =
+* Documentation more user-friendly with exanded FAQ and screenshot of settings.
+No code/bug fixes.

 = 1.03 =
 * Created function `default_text_string` to fix other conditions with bug found by yoramzara.